Another Word For RAPIDS

 Noun : A state of Nigeria in the South South geopolitical zone.
 Capital and largest city: Port Harcourt.

-Noun : A town in Manitoba, Canada.
+Noun : A community in Riverdale Municipality, Manitoba, Canada.

 boof